The Point Retreat

 for sightseeing and photography.

 LeConte Glacier Tours

 Whiskers and Whales

-As a child in the 1970's, I spent a lot of time on the ocean with family and friends whether commercially fishing or boating for fun.
+As a child in the 1970s, I spent a lot of time on the ocean with family and friends whether commercial fishing or boating for fun.
 I have vivid memories of both humpback and killer whales, seals, sea lions, and porpoises during these trips.
 It is truly spectacular to watch a fifty-foot, thirty-ton animal leap out of the water, a sealion "wolf down" a spiny rockfish, or a pod of killer whales hunting sea lions or salmon.
 And now, we have a hydrophone to hear these magnificent creatures under the sea.
-Even though we saw these amazing creatures often, they've held my fascination.
+Even though we saw these amazing creatures often, they held my fascination.